m4drat/memplusplus/README.md

     __GcGraph visualizer__

     To visualization the GcGraph you have to:
     1. Build the library in debug mode, and set `MPP_DUMP_OBJECTS_GRAPH=1` (basic visualization) or `MPP_DUMP_OBJECTS_GRAPH=2` (advanced visualization) before running the target app.
-On each GC cycle it will dump objects graph to file "objects_cycle\<current cycle number\>.dot".
+On each GC cycle, it will dump the objects graph to file "objects_cycle\<current cycle number\>.dot".
-    2. Then generate .svg file using dot as follows:
+    2. Then generate an .svg file using dot as follows:

         ```bash
         dot -Tsvg objects_cycle<N>.dot -o objects_cycle<N>.svg
         ```

-    For example, for this code (it creates linked list and tree):
+    For example, for this code (it creates a linked list and tree):

     ```c++
     // Linked List node